+Aerial image from Fall 2022.

 Current footprint

+The real estate footprint of the landfill is shown in Figure 1: Properties associated with the landfill, numbered in coordination with the table in Appendix C, and Figure 2: Property map, with years each property was purchased by a landfill-affiliated organization, below.
+See Appendix C for a detailed table of landfill property by taxlot.

-Summary of current configuration (total footprint and breakdown by zoning type (acres), specific taxlots with zoning designations, working area of active landfill (“working face” area) to address historic limitations on this parameter (e.g. 1983 CUP: “not exceed 2 acres during the periods of October 15 to June 1 and to not exceed 3/ 4 of an acre during all other periods.” ).
+(e.g. 1983 CUP: “not exceed 2 acres during the periods of October 15 to June 1 and to not exceed 3/ 4 of an acre during all other periods.” ).